nmshd/documentation/_includes/scenarios/integrate/propose-attribute-to-peer.md

 | `query`                 | An appropriate [IdentityAttributeQuery]({% link _docs_integrate/data-model-overview.md %}#identityattributequery), [RelationshipAttributeQuery]({% link _docs_integrate/data-model-overview.md %}#relationshipattributequery) or [ThirdPartyRelationshipAttributeQuery]({% link _docs_integrate/data-model-overview.md %}#thirdpartyrelationshipattributequery) that matches the proposed Attribute |    ✓     |

 It is possible to propose an IdentityAttribute or a RelationshipAttribute for creation, which must be inserted into the `attribute` property of the ProposeAttributeRequestItem.
 As it only makes sense for the Sender to propose an Attribute to the Recipient which is owned by the Recipient, the Sender must specify an empty string as the value for the `owner` property of the [Attribute]({% link _docs_integrate/data-model-overview.md %}#attributes).
 The Recipient automatically becomes the owner of the Attribute later on.
 As the Recipient may wants to change the Attribute Value of the proposed Attribute, the Sender must formulate a `query` matching the `attribute`.
 If the Sender specifies an `attribute` and a `query` that are incompatible, an [error]({% link _docs_integrate/error-codes.md %}) with the code `error.runtime.requestDeserialization` is to be expected.

+### Propose an IdentityAttribute

+In the case in which the Sender wants to propose an IdentityAttribute to the Recipient, it must use a [ProposeAttributeRequestItem]({% link _docs_integrate/propose-attribute-to-peer.md %}#description-of-proposeattributerequestitem) which contains the IdentityAttribute in its `attribute` property and a matching IdentityAttributeQuery in its `query` property.
+This means that the specified value for the `valueType` property of the [IdentityAttributeQuery]({% link _docs_integrate/data-model-overview.md %}#identityattributequery) must correspond to the Attribute Value type of the IdentityAttribute.
+The ProposeAttributeRequestItem must then be inserted into the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for proposing Attributes.

 ### Propose a RelationshipAttribute